Dilma Rousseff: Colina

 There were many people from Minas Gerais in the Rio de Janeiro cell of Colina (including now-former Belo Horizonte mayor Fernando Pimentel, then 18 years old), but the organization had no shelter for them.
 Rousseff and Galeno stayed briefly with Rousseff's aunt, who thought that they were on vacation.
 They moved to a small hotel, then to an apartment, until Galeno was sent by the organization to Porto Alegre.
 Rousseff remained in Rio and helped the organization, attending meetings and transported weapons and money, according to piauí.
 She met Rio Grande do Sul-born lawyer Carlos Franklin Paixão de Araújo, then 31 years old, at a meeting; the two developed an attraction to one another.
 Araújo headed a dissident group of the Brazilian Communist Party (Partido Comunista Brasileiro—PCB) and sheltered Galeno in Porto Alegre.
 Rousseff's breakup with Galeno was friendly.
 As Galeno said, "in that difficult situation, we had no prospect of being a regular couple".

 Araújo, son of a prominent labor defense lawyer, had joined the PCB early.
 He had traveled through Latin America, met Castro and Che Guevara, and been imprisoned for several months in 1964.
 He joined the armed struggle after the issue of AI-5 by the dictatorship in 1968.
 In early 1969, he began to discuss the merger of his group with Colina and Popular Revolutionary Vanguard (Vanguarda Popular Revolucionária—VPR), led by Carlos Lamarca.
-Rousseff attended meetings about the merger, formalized in two conferences in Mongaguá, thus leading to the creation of Revolutionary Armed Vanguard Palmares (Vanguarda Armada Revolucionária Palmares—VAR Palmares).
+Rousseff attended meetings about the merger, formalized in two conferences in Mongaguá, thus leading to the creation of Palmares Armed Revolutionary Vanguard (Vanguarda Armada Revolucionária Palmares—VAR Palmares).
 Rousseff and Araújo attended these conferences.
 So did Lamarca, who thought that Rousseff was a "stuck-up intellectual" because she defended revolution through political engagement of the working class, as opposed to VPR's military-based sense of revolution.

-Revolutionary Armed Vanguard Palmares (VAR Palmares)
+Palmares Armed Revolutionary Vanguard (VAR Palmares)

 We fought and participated in a dream to build a better Brazil, we learned a lot.
 We did a lot of nonsense, but that is not what characterizes us.
 What characterizes us is to have dared to want a better country.